aws-samples/aws-iot-securetunneling-localproxy/V3WebSocketProtocolGuide.md

   - The client token must be unique across all the open tunnels per AWS account
   - It's recommended to use a UUIDv4 to generate the client token.
   - The client token can be any string that matches the regex `^[a-zA-Z0-9-]{32,128}$`
-  - If a client token is provided, then local proxy needs to pass the same client token for subsequent retries (This is yet to be implemented in the current version of local proxy)
+  - If a client token is provided, then local proxy needs to pass the same client token for subsequent retries
   - If a client token is not provided, then the access token will become invalid after a successful handshake, and localproxy won't be able to reconnect using the same access token.

 An example URI of where to connect is as follows: